vibansal/crisp/scripts/README.md

 2. VCFstats.py: calculate Ti/Tv (transition/transversion) ratio for SNPs and 3n/non-3n indel ratio

-3. split tri-allelic variants into multiple variants for ease of annotation and rare variant association testing

-4. single variant association analysis using Fisher's exact test

-5. statistics about allele frequencies and singletons for each pool
+3. VCFstats\_extended.py statistics about allele frequencies and singletons for each pool

+4. SingleVarTest.py single variant association analysis using Fisher's exact test

-6. Generate a VCF file with variants that overlap intervals in a bed file: This can be done using bedtools (http://bedtools.readthedocs.org/en/latest/)
+5. Generate a VCF file with variants that overlap intervals in a bed file: This can be done using bedtools (http://bedtools.readthedocs.org/en/latest/)

 ## TO BE ADDED SOON